-CHILD'S NAME : DATE OF BIRTH:
+CLUL D/C NIABAE ٠.
+DATE OF BIRTH

-NAME OF SCH 00L F
+NAME OF SCH DATE OF BIRTH:

-h school for which you All Saints Catholic College
+Please tick each school for which you

-wish your child d to be considered: St Damian's R.C College
+wish your child to be considered: St Damian's R.C College

-St Thomas More R.C.
+The second of th St Thomas More R.C.
 College

-LETE ONE OF THE SECTIONS I
+PLEASE COMP PLEASE COMPLETE ONE OF THE SECTIONS BELOW

-SECTION 1 My child attended Catholic Primary school where his/her

-baptismal details were checked on application.
+SECTION 1 My child attended Catholic Primary school where his/her baptismal details were checked on application.

 SECTION 2 I attach a photocopy of my child's baptismal certificate

-SECTION 3 My child's baptismal record was not checked by his/her

-primary school and we do not have a baptismal certificate.
+SECTION 3 My child's baptismal record was not checked by his/her primary school and we do not have a baptismal certificate.

 Church where baptism took place:

-•

 Address:

 Date of Baptism:

 Name of Priest/Deacon who baptised the child (if known):

-SECTION 4 My child was christened / ba aptised in another Christian

-ner first Holy Communion in the

-Catholic Church on (approx. date):
+SECTION 4 My child was christened / baptised in another Christian tradition but has made his/her first Holy Communion in the Catholic Church on (approx. date):

 The priest involved was:

-Signature of Par rent/Carer Date:
+Signature of Parent/Carer Date:

-The Governors reserve the right to request further information if applicable

-PLEASE RETURN A COPY OF THIS FORM BY THE CLOSING DATE, DIRECT TO EACH

-SCHOOL FOR WHICH YOU WISH TO BE CONSIDERED
+The Governors reserve the right to request further information if applicable PLEASE RETURN A COPY OF THIS FORM BY THE CLOSING DATE, DIRECT TO EACH SCHOOL FOR WHICH YOU WISH TO BE CONSIDERED